TeamTotemic/Totemic/README.md

 Credits:
 =======
+The textures were mainly designed by nojustgavin and Sunconure11.

+The models for the Totem Poles were designed by Nefilto.

 The Flute sounds were cut from [overblow.mp3](https://freesound.org/people/kerri/sounds/37144/) by Kerri Lake, used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/), slightly changed in pitch.

 The Eagle-Bone Whistle sounds were cut from [this sample](https://freesound.org/people/Petrucio/sounds/276977/) by SpawnofSirius.

+Thanks also to ZestyBlaze, who is working on a Fabric port.